Ousmane Dembélé: International career

-Dembélé was called up to the senior France squad for the first time to face Italy and Belarus in August 2016 after Alexandre Lacazette and Nabil Fekir withdrew through injury.
-He made his debut on 1 September against the former at the Stadio San Nicola, replacing Antoine Griezmann for the final 27 minutes of a 3–1 friendly win over Italy.
-On 13 June 2017, Dembélé scored his first France goal in a 3–2 friendly victory against England.
+Dembélé was called up to the senior France squad for the first time in August 2016 to face Italy and Belarus in friendlies after Alexandre Lacazette and Nabil Fekir withdrew through injury.
+He made his debut on 1 September against the former at the Stadio San Nicola, replacing Antoine Griezmann for the final 27 minutes of a 3–1 win.
+On 13 June 2017, Dembélé scored his first goal for France in a 3–2 friendly victory against England.

-On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia.
+On 17 May 2018, Dembélé was named in the 23-man French squad for the 2018 FIFA World Cup in Russia.
 On 15 July, he was an unused substitute as France beat Croatia 4–2 in the final.